Harold And Maude - Amusement Park

 Then ...
 They find a place with a good view of a fireworks display across the water above the glittering boardwalk.
 Enthralled by Harold's token, she echoes her love for him then flings it into the sea...
 "So I'll always know where it is".
 Robert Ballard, you're needed.

-... and Now, For this shot the camera was set up on the wharf that juts way out into the bay alongside the boardwalk (map).
+... and Now, the matching shot is from the wharf that juts way out into Monterey Bay from the boardwalk (map).
 The Giant Dipper stands out both Then and Now in the center background.

-The climactic fireworks segue to Maude's railcar.
+The climactic fireworks appropriately segue to Maude's railcar.
 Finally, they did it.